 Freezing ECS would derail the progress made to maintain a predictable and dependable state funding formula.
 It will also create a large shortfall in the state's commitment to education in the next biennium, when the one-time federal dollars used to supplant state funding are no more.
 CEA believes the state should keep the promise it made in 2017, with the necessary increases in education funding each year.
-We also support the proposal in SB 947 to study the impact of the existing formula on small towns and thank the committee for including CEA representation in the bill.

-We oppose the proposal to replace the state's commitment to ECS with one-time federal CARES funds, because the CARES funds are intended to help with the consequences of the pandemic.
+We oppose the proposal to replace the state's commitment to ECS with one-time federal CARES or any other federal funds, because such funds are intended to help with the consequences of the pandemic.

-Specifically, the federal funds can help Connecticut address the needs of English learners, students living in poverty, students who have experienced trauma, those harmed by asthma and poor air quality air, and special needs students facing unique challenges in these times.
+Supplemental federal funds can help Connecticut address the needs of English learners, students living in poverty, students who have experienced trauma, those harmed by asthma and poor air quality, and special needs student facing unique challenges in these times.
+Specifically, we believe resources should address the following: